Hernia Repair Surgery Cost and Hernia Repair Surgery Procedures Information

-How much does laparoscopic hernia repair surgery cost?
+How much does hernia repair surgery cost?

-The average cost for laparoscopic hernia repair surgery in the United States is $7,750, though prices can range from $3,900 to $12,500.
+The average cost of hernia repair surgery—with or without mesh—in the United States is $7,750, though prices can range from $3,900 to $12,500.
+The average cost for an inpatient hernia repair is $11,500, while the average cost for an outpatient procedure is $6,400.

-One factor that can greatly affect the cost of laparoscopic hernia repair surgery is whether you have the procedure performed in an inpatient facility, like a hospital, or an outpatient surgery center.
+One factor that can greatly affect the cost of hernia repair surgery is whether you have the procedure performed in an inpatient facility, like a hospital, or an outpatient surgery center.

 Outpatient centers are just as safe as hospitals but could save you thousands on your medical bill.